-Tarnya and Denise live in Australia where same-sex couples cannot (yet!) get legally married.
+Tarnya and Denise live in Australia where same-sex couples could not at the time of their wedding in Moorea get legally married.
 While she was doing some research on Tahiti in view of their upcoming trip to paradise 🙂 Tarnya found out that same-sex couples can have a legal wedding in Tahiti so yep, their birthday-anniversary trip could very much transform into a birthday-anniversary-wedding vacation!

-So What Do You Think Of This Lovely Private Beach?
+So What Do You Think Of This Lovely Private Beach In Moorea For A Ceremony?

 A civil wedding in Tahiti, unlike in some other countries, must take place at the City Hall (the Mayor’s Office) to be deemed legal.
 One would not be complete without a personalized ceremony in a sexier location, because seriously, you’re in Tahiti and Tahiti is SEXY!